1 April 2020 Covid 19 Project Update

 These restrictions are required to enable the transformation of Wedgnock roundabout into a signalised T-junction.
 Completing this is fundamental to delivering the benefits of the scheme, for example, improved flow of traffic out of Warwick Town Centre during peak pm periods.

-Traffic modelling has revealed that closing the road southbound is the safest option with the least impact on the network, however the closure will cause congestion during the am and pm rush hours.
-We therefore advise that you plan all journeys in advance and allow plenty of time.
+Traffic modelling has revealed that closing the road southbound is the safest option with the least impact on the network.
+However, the closure will cause congestion during the am and pm rush hours.
+Therefore, we advise that you plan all journeys in advance and allow plenty of time.

 You may wish to consider alternative forms of transport when travelling to work.
 If you own or manage a business nearby and there is an option for staff to work flexibly, either by working from home or by altering start and finish times, then you may wish to consider this to help reduce the number of vehicles on the network during rush hours.